• Home

 Not the Sergeant Major.

-SSG Daw was a Christian before anything; he threw the wounded enemy over his shoulder and tossed him into the waiting Huey.
+SSG Daw was a Christian before anything; he threw the wounded enemy soldier over his shoulder and tossed him into the waiting Huey.

 Three days later, US and ARVN forces recaptured the FOB, recovering corpses.